AleksBernat/NOTELIFE/Documentation/SRS-en.md

 1. Access to the main functions of the application for no more than two operations;
 2. All functional elements of the user interface have names that describe the action that will occur when an element is selected.

 <a name="security_requirements"/>

 #### 3.2.1.2 Security Requirements
+ - The application should not restrict user access to files with records.
+ - The application should provide reliable information storage until it is deleted by the user.

 <a name="external_interfaces"/>